tomcritchlow/tomcritchlow.github.io/_posts/2020-06-9-quotebacks.md

 Networked writing (aka *blogging*) has become increasingly important as a part of my identity.
 It's the framework for creating lifelong friendships, finding rewarding client work and experimenting with ideas as a personal creative outlet.

 So, [Toby Shorin](https://subpixel.space/) and I have created a small tool called **Quotebacks**.
-The ultimate goal is to encourage and activate a deeper cross-blogger discusson space.
+The ultimate goal is to encourage and activate a deeper cross-blogger discussion space.
 To promote diverse voices and encourage *networked writing* to flourish.

 But, while that's a lofty goal the tool is small and simple.
 Quotebacks is three things: